Tell us a little bit about yourself

 My name is Andrea Robinson.
-I’ve been married for the last 8 years to my best-friend since we were 10 years old.
+I’ve been married for the last 7 years to my best-friend since we were 10 years old.
 We are raising 4 children together while I’m pursuing my Nurse practitioner degree.
-On June 8, I will have been a Registered Nurse (RN) for 18 years.
+On June 8, I will have been a Registered Nurse (RN) for 17 years.
 I’ve always had a passion for healthcare and helping people.
 In middle school I was in the HOSA (Health Occupations Services of America) program followed by the Medical Sciences Program for Nursing in high school which allowed me to become an LPN a week prior to graduation.
 My aunt, also an LPN, encouraged me to go for my Bachelors.
-I moved to South Carolina from South Florida at 17 years old and obtained my Bachelor’s of Science in Nursing from South Carolina State University – Go Bulldogs!
+I moved to South Carolina from South Florida at 17 years old to obtain my Bachelor’s of Science in Nursing from South Carolina State University – Go Bulldogs!

-I began college as a premed student.
-I was doing well but couldn’t afford to continue.
+I began college as a premed student and was doing well but couldn’t afford to continue.
 I’m a first-generation college student.
 No one in my family had any idea of how much college cost.
 Being an out of state student with mounting school and living expenses was too much, even with a scholarship.
 I decided to forego medical school and pursue nursing.
-I am not upset that I did that.
-I couldn’t imagine doing anything else.
+I am not upset that I did that, I couldn’t imagine doing anything else.

 What made you choose NP?

 But when he saw the orders I had placed and what had been done for the patient, he came to me and said – “why are you a nurse?
 You have so much more potential inside of you.
 You should have been a doctor.”
 It was both offensive and a compliment.
 I love my job as a nurse and didn’t see it as an inferior position.
 I take my profession very seriously.
 He then suggested that I look into becoming a nurse practitioner.
 That was the first person to ever put that thought into my head.
 Life happened and I put it on the back-burner, but it was always there.